ananda-lye/openshift-local-gpu-passthrough/README.md

 Next, we can enable IOMMU and disable the Nouveau driver by adding arguments to the kernel.

-Before we make the changes, we can check the pre-exiting kernel arguments by running:
+Before we make the changes, we can check the pre-existing kernel arguments by running:

 ```
 sudo grubby --info=DEFAULT